mapmeld/scraping-by-in-nodejs/README.md

 ]
 ```

-I'm going to jump ahead... the code is about 100 lines, most of it specific to my scraper.
-Here are a few snippets which are related to Cheerio looking a lot like jQuery:
+I'm going to jump ahead... my final code is about 100 lines, but most of it is specific to my scraper.
+Here are a few snippets which show you how much Cheerio looks like jQuery:

 ```javascript
 if (country.find("td").length > 1) {